Evghenia Guțul: Governor of Gagauzia

 On 13 March 2024, Guțul announced that she was organizing a meeting with prominent pro-Russian politicians of Moldova such as Shor, Igor Dodon, Vladimir Voronin and the leadership of the Revival Party.
 The ISW stated that this quadrumvir of Dodon, Guțul, Shor and Voronin were possibly organizing into one singular opposition movement against the pro-European ruling PAS to contest the 2024 presidential and 2025 parliamentary elections.
 On 9 April 2024, Guțul and Constantinov signed an agreement in Moscow on the use of Mir cards in Gagauzia.
 According to Guțul, "these measures will allow to overcome the economic blockade organized by Chișinău and to bring to Gagauzia funds for financing social, infrastructural and economic projects".

 On 21 April 2024, a congress was held which brought together about 500 supporters of Shor.
 The agreement to unite several opposition political forces into the Victory bloc was signed by Guțul, who became the executive secretary of the national political council.
 For the Russian press, the event was described as "a congress of Moldovan politicians supporting Chișinău's accession to the Eurasian Economic Union".

 International sanctions

 On 12 June 2024, the United States Treasury's Office of Foreign Assets Control imposed sanctions on Guțul, freezing any assets held by her in the country and banning its citizens from dealing with her.

-On 14 October 2024, the EU Council imposed personal sanctions on Guțul citing her continued and persistent attempts to upend Moldova's constitutional order by promoting separatism in Gagauzia and receiving illegal financial support from and maintaining ties to Shor and Russia, thus constituting a threat to Moldova's security, stability and democracy.
+On 14 October 2024, the EU Council imposed personal sanctions on Guțul for "promoting separatism in [Gagauzia], thereby attempting to overthrow the constitutional order and threatening the sovereignty and independence of Moldova".